25 Mar 2019

 House Bill 727, which became law in 2017 but remains relatively unknown and unused, creates a system whereby property owners are able to have their properties inspected by a qualified inspector.
 Once inspected, the findings are then submitted to the Department of Business and Professional Regulation (“DBPR”).

-The assessment report, as prepared by an individual who meets the standards of a “qualified expert” under the law, can either be submitted to the DBPR as a “certificate of conformity” or as a “plan for remediation”.
+The assessment report, as prepared by an individual who meets the standards of a “qualified expert” under the law, can either be submitted to the DBPR as a “certificate of conformity” or as a “remediation plan”.
 A certificate of conformity represents that the place of public accommodation “conforms to Title III of the Americans with Disabilities Act” and such report is valid for three (3) years after the date of issuance.
 If the expert files a remediation plan, the report acknowledges that a place of public accommodation does not conform to Title III of the Americans with Disabilities Act but that the property owner plans to remedy the condition.
 Any such remediation plan submitted to the DBPR must include a remediation plan to fix known deficiencies within a “reasonable amount of time, not to exceed 10 years”.

 Essentially, the hope and goal of the statute is that if a business complies, they will be protected under the law to avoid the imposition of attorneys’ fees in ADA lawsuits.